jamesblanksby/Eixo/README.md

 ```

 ## Views
 This is what the user will view once a route has been matched.
-Variables and Services passed via the route can be accessed here using, specifically, `GET` parameters are located in the following associative array `$this->route->parameter`.
+Variables and Services passed via the route can be accessed here using `$this`. `GET` parameters are located in the following associative array `$this->route->parameter`.

 ## Controllers